Karl Kasten

-Karl Albert Kasten (March 5, 1916 – May 3, 2010) was a painter-printmaker-educator in the San Francisco Bay Area.
+Karl Albert Kasten (March 5, 1916 – May 3, 2010) was an American painter, printmaker, and educator, from the San Francisco Bay Area.

 Early life

-Kasten, fourth child of Ferdinand Kasten and his wife Barbara Anna Kasten, grew up in San Francisco's Richmond District.
+Karl Albert Kasten was born on March 5, 1916, in San Francisco.
+He was the fourth child of Ferdinand Kasten and his wife Barbara Anna Kasten, and he grew up in San Francisco's Richmond District.
 He was a student of art from an early age and regularly competed with his older brother Fred in battleship drawing contests.
 Fred eventually gave up but Karl continued.
 At times, Kasten's art seemingly got in the way of his schoolwork and his sixth grade teacher was driven to send a note home: "Dear Mr. Kasten, Do something about your son.
 All he wants to do is draw.
 He's not paying attention in school" Fortunately, his father sent a note back to the teacher: "Let him draw."

 The same year, with financial help from his older brother Fred, Karl furthered his artistic advancement at the California School of Fine Arts (now the San Francisco Art Institute) and his explorations of art continued from there.
 Following his graduation from San Francisco Polytechnic High School, Kasten pursued an education in fine art.

 Education

-Kasten attended College of Marin, and later transferred to UC Berkeley.
-His early mentors came from the "Berkeley School" - John Haley, Erle Loran, Margaret Peterson and Worth Ryder.
+Kasten attended College of Marin, and he later transferred to the University of California, Berkeley.
+His early mentors came from the "Berkeley School" including: John Haley, Erle Loran, Margaret Peterson and Worth Ryder.
 Following the mode of the "Berkeley School" Kasten painted landscapes with flat planes punctuated with color.
-His work from this period earned him recognition and prizes in annual painting competitions held at the San Francisco Museum Of Art (now MOMA).
+His work from this period earned him recognition and prizes in annual painting competitions held at the San Francisco Museum Of Art (now SFMoMA).

 Kasten was also an editorial cartoonist and Arts Editor for The Daily Californian newspaper.
 His cartoons regularly featured reflections on the New Deal and the conflicts in Europe.
 By coincidence the success of Berkeley's Golden Bears also marked an interesting chapter in Kasten's artistic adventure.
 As part of the Rally Committee, Kasten designed and directed the card stunts for the 1938 Rose Bowl against Alabama's Crimson Tide.
 The card sequence depicted Berkeley's Campanile covered over by a surging red tide.
 As the tide receded, a bear appeared in a rowboat and rowed across the tide.
 Cal won, 13-0.
 Kasten describes the stunts as, "The greatest work of art I ever did."
-He went on to complete his B.A and M.A at UC Berkeley.
+He went on to complete his B.A and M.A degrees at UC Berkeley.
 Following his graduation he taught briefly at the California School of Fine Arts but the attack on Pearl Harbor led him to wartime service.